 Category 1.
 Negative.

-With category 1 the breast cancer screening mammogram shows no grouped or suspicious microcalcifications, no well-formed mass, a symmetrical glandular structure, and no change from any previous exam.
+With category 1 the breast cancer screening mammogram shows no grouped or suspicious microcalcifications, no well-formed mass, asymmetrical glandular structure and/or no change from any previous exam.

 Category 2, benign

-Category 2 is a definitely benign finding, and a routine screening.
-That is, something is found, but it is not breast cancer or malignant in any way.
+Category 2 is a definitive benign finding and a routine screening.
+That is, there is something abnormal on

 BI-RADS category 2 findings often include: